Mustankallio water tower

 Mustankallio water tower lies in the Kiveriö district of Lahti, Finland, and stands 50 m tall.
 Completed by a local company in 1963, it includes two water reservoirs, a penthouse meeting facility complete with sauna, and a viewing platform.
 The design, which features pre-stressed concrete elements and asbestos cement cladding, was a departure from the steel water tower structures commonly built in the region.
 When commissioned, its original name was the Metelinmäki Water Tower.
-It has been described as crocus-like in appearance and complimented on its elegance.

 Design and construction

 Water towers in the region, many of which were built in the 19th century, had previously been built from steel.
 They have been described as "ugly and uninspiring" and "marring the skyline".
 This structure, designed by Ing.
 Büro Paavo Simula and Company, was intended to be more aesthetic to minimise its effect on the visual environment.
 It stands on Mustankallio hill.

 The tower was completed in 1963 by local construction firm B&K. It is constructed of pre-stressed concrete elements built locally, under license from the German Dyckerhoff & Widmann (Dywidag) company.
 The main body contains two drinking water reservoirs with a combined capacity of 225,000 impgal, protected from freezing by a lining of mineral wool.
 The exterior is clad with asbestos cement panels.

 The structure stands 50 m tall; the top of the tower is 109 m above the nearby Lake Vesijärvi and 190 m above sea level.
 The uppermost portion of the tower is around 23 m in diameter.
 The structure has received praise for its "striking appearance" and "elegant lines".
 The design has been described as crocus-like.